carlallanvela/account-management-ui/README.md

-# AccountManagementUi
+# account-management-ui

-This is the frontend of this backend service: https://github.com/carlallanvela/account-management/.
+This is the frontend for the account-management backend.

-Please see READ ME on how to deploy.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+# account-management

+The backend for this application is created using Java and SpringBoot.

+Please see READ ME on how to use and deploy: https://github.com/carlallanvela/account-management/

 # Live UI in AWS